Frequently Asked Questions

 - How do I contract for housing?

 Soon after you have been admitted to UNC, an Admitted Student Guide will be mailed to you.
 This publication includes an admitted student checklist that details the steps to take to submit your on-line Housing & Dining Contract.
-The contract should be completed by you and submitted on-line with the required $100 deposit.
+The contract should be completed by you and submitted on-line with the required $100 housing deposit.
 Students are able to request the type of housing that they want based on pricing tiers, as well as Residential Learning Communities and specialty living options on the contract.
-The housing contract for academic year 2017-2018 went "live" on December 1, 2016.
+For more information on how to apply for housing please see our Instructions webpage.

 - What is the deadline for application?

-There is no deadline for sending in contracts, we guarantee housing for all students who apply.
+There is no deadline for sending in contracts - we guarantee housing for all students who apply for our residence halls.
 However, contracts are assigned on a date priority, space available basis, so it is better to send in a contract sooner rather than later.

 - Can I cancel my contract?

-Yes, you can cancel your contract and receive a full refund until April 30th for contracts beginning in the fall semester.
+Yes, you can cancel your contract and receive a full housing deposit refund until April 30th for contracts beginning in the fall semester.
 All cancellations must be written by the student (not the parent).
+On your written cancellation, please include your name, Bear #, that you are canceling your fall housing contract and the reason for cancellation.
 The cancellation can be:

 - mailed to: Housing & Residential Education Department, Campus Box 38, Greeley, CO 80639; or